 The Support Process

-Some methods will choose to prescribe a single approach to Support, but the Disciplined Agile (DA) framework promotes an adaptive, context-sensitive strategy.
+Some methods will choose to prescribe a single approach to Support, but the Disciplined Agile (DA) toolkit promotes an adaptive, context-sensitive strategy.
 DA does this via its goal-driven approach that indicates the process decision points that you need to consider, a range of techniques or strategies for you to address each decision point, and the advantages and disadvantages of each technique.
 In this section we present the goal diagram for the Support process blade and overview its decision points.

 Figure 1.
 The potential activities associated with Disciplined Agile Support (click on it for larger version).

 - Support strategy.
 How will you provide support services, if at all, to your end users?

 - Escalate incident.
 Most incidents will be addressed immediately by someone in the role of Support Engineer (which in the case of a “you build, you support it” DevOps-style approach would be someone on the delivery team who built the solution).
 Sometimes, when an incident is too complex, it may need to be escalated to others with greater experience or knowledge.
 This is discussed in greater detail in the organizing your support desk section.